 How It Works

-- Runtime Detection - Automatically discovers all mounted storage devices
+The volume system operates in two modes:- Runtime Detection - Automatically discovers all mounted storage devices

 - Volume Tracking - Persists volumes you choose to track across sessions